avis-router/avis/c/README.txt

 Set the ELVIN environment variable to change the default Elvin URI for the router. e.g.

-  > export ELVIN=elvin://public.elvin.org
+  > export ELVIN="elvin://public.elvin.org"

 Mac OS X
 ----------------------------------------------------------------------

-The client library will build using the GNU tools as described above, or you can build in Xcode (3.0 or later) using the project in platforms/macosx.
+The client library will build from the command line using the steps above, or you can build in Xcode (3.0 or later) using the project in "platforms/macosx".

 Windows
 ----------------------------------------------------------------------

-Open the platforms/windows/vc2005/Avis.sln file under Visual Studio 2005 or later.
+Open the "platforms/windows/vc2005/Avis.sln" file under Visual Studio 2005 or later.

 Using In Eclipse C Development Tools (CDT)
 ======================================================================

-To add the Avis client library to your workspace (assuming you have the CDT 4.0.x or later installed):
+To import the Avis client library to your workspace (you need the Eclipse CDT plugin version 4.0.x or later):

  * Choose File -> Import...